-SkEnx8bvp6w==
+SkEnx8bvp6w== '''

+Any information that needs to be sent to the client comprises HTTP header properties; each key-value pair must be CRLF-terminated.
 The format of the messages is the same for both a WSUpgrade event and a WSUpgradeReq event.
 If a WSUpgrade event is received then element [4] is for information purposes only and the upgrade has been performed.
 If a WSUpgradeReq event is received then you need to follow a similar pattern as for the client-side upgrade (see Section 6.4.1), either closing the connection if the request is denied or responding with a confirmation of the received headers plus any information that need to be sent to the client:

 '''

-DRC.SetProp 'S1.CON0000000' 'WSAccept' ((4>res)'serversays: hello')
+DRC.SetProp 'S1.CON00000000' 'WSAccept' ((4>res)('serversays: hello',CRLF))

+0

 '''